-Literature and outline.
 Our approach connects with two complementary approaches that have been used to deal with sample selection.
 Parametric and semiparametric versions of the Heckman (1979) sample selection model have been extensively studied.
-See for example Heckman and Sedlacek (1985), Heckman (1990), Ahn and Powell (1993), Donald (1995), Chen and Khan (2003), and Das, Newey, and Vella (2003).
-Vella (1998) provides a number of additional references.
-In comparison, bounds methods (Manski, 1994, Blundell, Gosling, Ichimura, and Meghir, 2007, Kitagawa, 2010) have been less studied.
+See, for example, Heckman and Sedlacek (1985), Heckman (1990), Ahn and Powell (1993), Donald (1995), Chen and Khan (2003), and Das, Newey, and Vella (2003).
+Vella (1998) provided a number of additional references.
+In comparison, bounds methods (Manski (1994), Blundell, Gosling, Ichimura, and Meghir (2007), Kitagawa (2010)) have been less studied.
 The sensitivity analysis in Kline and Santos (2013) is also related to our approach.
-However, unlike in the missing data settings that they consider, excluded variables in selection models provide information on the sign and strength of sample selection, which we exploit.
+However, unlike in the missing data settings that they considered, excluded variables in selection models provide information on the sign and strength of sample selection, which we exploit.